Ruud Hendriks co-founded the first commercial radio and tv stations in the Netherlands; Sky Radio, Radio 10, RTL 4 and RTL 5.

 In 2011 he decided to challenge himself, leaving the media industry and moving into innovation by co-founding the Innoleaps Group.

-Currently the company owns Startupbootcamp, the leading startup accelerator outside the U.S, Innoleaps, the accelerator for corporate digital transformation and The Talent Institute, an accelerator for people.
+The company owns Startupbootcamp, the leading startup accelerator outside the U.S, Innoleaps, the accelerator for corporate digital transformation and The Talent Institute, an accelerator for people.

 He’s a renown speaker about innovation, entrepreneurship and media and writes a monthly column for tech magazine Emerce.

-Ruud is co-founder of over 900 companies.
+Ruud is co-owner of over 1000 companies.

 After studying journalism Ruud started his career as a DJ on board legendary pirate station Radio Caroline.